chika-games/RPG-Maker-Specifications/lmt.md

 | Length | VINT | The length of the string measured in bytes. |
 | Characters | U8[`Length`] | The array of characters that make up the string. |

 __Note:__ RPG Maker has no standard encoding for strings.
-It is up to the implementor's discretion as to which encoding to use.
-(Newer games will usually use UTF-8; Japanese games will tend to use [Shift JIS](https://en.wikipedia.org/wiki/Shift_JIS).)
+It was originally a Japanese-only engine that got fan-translated before receiving an official English release.
+It is up to the implementor's discretion as to which encoding to use; Japanese games will typically use [Shift JIS](https://en.wikipedia.org/wiki/Shift_JIS).

 ## LMT File Structure
 This section details the overall structure of an LMT file.